-How Many Types of Plant-Based Milk to Offer?
+How Many Types of Plant-Based Milk should you Offer?

-There is no simple type of plant based milk definately better than the others, and everyone has their own taste and allergy preference.
-So it makes sense to offer more than one, and this has becoming an expectation that coffee shops have multiple plant-based beverage options nowadays.
+There is no simple type of plant based milk definitively better than the others, and everyone has their own taste and allergy preference.
+So it makes sense to offer more than one, and this has become an expectation that coffee shops have multiple plant-based beverage options nowadays.

 Nut and Soya Allergies